nishanthrs/course20/files/notes/notes-1-2.md

 **Can we always use a random sample for a validation set?
 Why or why not?**

 It's not always the best idea b/c you might make changes to your model and want to measure *just* the model's improvement.
 Keeping the same validation set ensures you that your model was the reason behind the improvement in metrics, whereas a random sample does not.
+In addition, a random sample for a validation set doesn't always make sense.
+In time-series datasets where the task is to predict future data points, it's not very helpful to test your model on a validation set when it's trained on data points before *and after* the validation set.
+In that case, you'd always want to use the last few data points as the validation set.

 **What is overfitting?
 Provide an example.**